Whether it’s because you’ve a Windows PC you use at work.

 To share that drive between a Mac and Windows PC you need software.
 Software that translates HFS+ into something the PC can understand.

 You can take a look at the software options in my article.

 Or follow the steps in this article to reformat the drive to ExFAT.

-Because WD My Passport for Mac has a Mac OS Extended (Journaled) file system (HFS+) written on it.
+Because your Western Digital portable drive has a Mac OS Extended (Journaled) file system (HFS+) written on it.
 Your Windows PC can’t see, or open the drive.